azimuth-cloud/azimuth-config/docs/configuration/06-platform-identity.md

 to grant every workshop attendee access to OpenStack, as these users may not be trusted.

-Using Azimuth, a trusted project member can deploy a JupyterHub in Azimuth (i.e. as a Platform Admin) and create users in their Identity Realm for the workshop attendees.
+Using Azimuth, a trusted project member can deploy a JupyterHub in Azimuth (i.e. as a Platform Admin) and create users in their Identity Realm for each of the workshop attendees.
 These users can be granted access to JupyterHub for the duration of the workshop, and at the end of the workshop their access can be revoked.